For Writers Who Need Frameworks, Not Feelings

 Not Invention.
 Synthesis.

-These frameworks synthesize 15 years of research from established psychological and narrative theory:
+These frameworks synthesize 15 years of research from established psychology and narrative theory:

 HEXACO Personality Model NERIS Type Theory Schwartz Value Theory Haidt's Moral Foundations Hero's Journey Save the Cat Story Grid + 10 more models